PatrickGono/Atoms/README.md

 `...`

-The coordinates 'x', 'y' and 'z' are given in Angstrom.
+The coordinates `x`, `y` and `z` are given in Angstrom.
 Once the input file is provided, the atomic structure / molecule can be visualized.

 ## Example
 Benzene molecule (file Docs/benzene.xyz):